Recording Reasoning Traces

 Understanding what gets written to Neo4j

-After one agent run, the following nodes will exist in your database:
+After calling record_agent_trace(), the following reasoning nodes will exist in your database:

-• One ReasoningTrace linked from the triggering Message
+• One ReasoningTrace node for the agent run

 • One ReasoningStep per reasoning iteration

-• One ToolCall per tool the agent invoked, with full parameters and results
+• One ToolCall per tool the agent invoked, with full arguments and results

 Using the low-level reasoning API